Lupin3000/rfcat-training/docs/rfcat-commandline.md

 ## USB Timeouts

-To prevent the unplug/plug-in of YardStick One (_after your actions like receive or transmit_) you should run always following:
+_Note:_ To prevent the unplug/plug-in of YardStick One (_after your actions like receive or transmit_).

 ```python
 In [n]: d.setModeIDLE()
 ```

 ## Work with multiple dongels

-If you work on same device with more then one YardStick One (_Dongle_):

 ```shell
 $ sudo rfcat -i 0 -r